ISRCTN ISRCTN56596656

 What does the study involve?

-During the first phase of the trial, participants in the intervention arm will be further randomised to receive either a standard dose of flucytosine (100 mg/kg daily) or a half measure of this dose (50 mg/kg daily).
-The levels of flucytosine in the blood will then be measured and the lower dose will be selected to be used in the next phase of the trial providing that the first phase shows that sufficient levels are achieved with this dose to kill the Candida.
+During the first phase of the trial, participants will be assessed for eligibility using specified inclusion and exclusion criteria.
+Participants will then be randomised to a control or one or two intervention arms.
+Those in the intervention arms will be randomised to receive either a standard dose of flucytosine (100 mg/kg daily) or a half measure of this dose (50 mg/kg daily).
+The levels of flucytosine in the blood will then be measured and the lower dose will be selected to be used in the next phase of the trial providing that the first phase shows that sufficient blood levels are achieved with this dose to kill the Candida.

-During the second phase of the trial, there will be two arms of the trial; micafungin alone (the internationally recommended treatment), or micafungin plus flucytosine at the selected dose.
+During the second phase of the trial, there will be two arms of the trial: micafungin alone (the internationally recommended treatment), or micafungin plus flucytosine at the selected dose from phase 1.
 Success of each treatment arm of the trial will be measured by assessing survival of participants during the 30 days after enrolment into the study, how effectively the blood is cleared of Candida, whether the Candida infection persists on treatment or relapses following treatment, and whether antifungal resistance emerges in any Candida identified growing on the body (by using swabs of nose, mouth, hands, armpits, groins, and skin between the buttocks).

 What are the possible benefits and risks of participating?